-- 301.1 Scope.
-The provisions of this chapter shall govern the occupancy and maintenance of all structures and premises for precautions against fire and the spread of fire. - 301.2 Permits.
-Permits shall be required as set forth in Section 105.6 for the activities or uses regulated by Sections 306, 307, 308.3, 308.4, 308.5 and 315. - 301.3 Occupancy.
+301.1 Scope.
+The provisions of this chapter shall govern the occupancy and maintenance of all structures and premises for precautions against fire and the spread of fire and general requirements of fire safety.

+301.2 Permits.
+Permits shall be required as set forth in Section 105.6 for the activities or uses regulated by Sections 306, 307, 308 and 315.

+301.3 Occupancy.
 The occupancy of a structure shall be continued as originally permitted under and in full compliance with the codes in force at the time of construction or alteration.
 The occupancy of a structure shall not change to another occupancy that will subject the structure to any special provisions of this code or the USBC without the approval of the building official.